Tracy Beaker: Series 2 (2011)

 Tracy learns that the council are going to shut down the Dumping Ground and so she climbs onto the roof and starts a protest.
-The protest ends in disaster, however, when Lily ends up climbing onto the roof and falling off.
+The protest ends in disaster, however, as Tracy made Lily climb onto the roof and she does not moves with the Perrys and end up with Tracy and Cam.
 As a result, the Dumping Ground is briefly blue, but re-Beaker-ised thanks to the news reports about the accident.
 Mike is almost sacked because of the protest, but he is thankfully let in.
 Lily is fostered by Cam after the accident, and Tracy starts to feel jealous as it has always just been her and Cam living together.
 After briefly getting a second job at a cafe to avoid spending time at home, Tracy finally accepts having Lily as a sister and they start to bond even more.
 After many more adventures at the Dumping Ground, including being made to dress up as a giant sausage with Sapphire and having to be a team leader during a weekend in the countryside, Tracy finally loses Lily as a sister when she decides to live with her dad once again.
 When Cam leaves for New York, Tracy starts having panic attacks at home, finally resulting in a big one in front of the kids.

 Series 3 (2012)

 Tracy deals with cynical Burnywood care worker Dennis Stokle, tries to get shy, mousy Kitty out of her shell despite being warned of her unpredictable behavior resulting in Tracy being injured badly, and helping Lily to try to help her to get Rosie and Poppy with their dad, Steve Kettle.
-In episode 7, Tracy has difficulty at the Dumping ground when Justine Littlewood returns.
+In episode 7, Tracy has difficulty at the Dumping Ground when Justine Littlewood returns.
 Later in the episode, Justine announced that she is getting married with a man called Charlie.
 (Episode 12).
 Tracy and Rick show Justine why this is a bad idea.
-In the final episode of Tracy Beaker returns, Tracy decides to leave DG because she becomes a fully qualified care worker in a different care home.
+In the final episode of Tracy Beaker Returns, Tracy decides to leave DG because she becomes a fully qualified care worker in a different care home.
 She is replaced with Melanie, who makes Tracy jealous because on Tracy's last day of working at the DG she does everything better than Tracy does including saving Jody Jackson's life after she has an allergic reaction.
-Tracy sleeps overnight at the DG then the next morning says goodbye to Mike and leaves for good.
+Tracy sleeps overnight at the DG then the next morning says goodbye to Mike and leaves for good. but still has cameos in the main series.

 The Dumping Ground

 Series 4 (2016)

-In episode 19, it’s revealed that at some point Tracy gave Tee a Peter Pan book.
-With Tee leaving to live in a flat with Carmen, she passes the book down to a her roommate, Sasha Bellman, which The book included a message written inside saying “We are all lost boys when we arrive at the Dumping Ground.
+In episode 19, it is revealed that at some point Tracy gave Tee a Peter Pan book.
+With Tee leaving to live in a flat with Carmen, she passes the book down to her roommate, Sasha Bellman, which included a message written inside saying “We are all lost boys when we arrive at the Dumping Ground.
 But when we leave, we are found again” - Tracy Beaker.
 So Tee passes the book down to Sasha, and tells her to the same when she leaves and is “found”.